It’s possible they may benefit from the gift of mindfulness.

 Mindfulness Meditation forms the foundation stone of the Buddhist way of life, so it stems from a place of integrity and depth.
 I believe that we could have a peaceful, caring world if we all learnt to be more mindful.

-If you are interested in buying a Mindfulness Course for a friend or a loved one, you’d need to chat with them first to see if they are on board with this.
+If you are interested in the gift of mindfulness and buying a Mindfulness Course for a friend or a loved one, you’d need to chat with them first to see if they are on board with this.

 There is a commitment to practicing every day.
 If it’s something you’ve thought of doing, perhaps you would like to attend a class with a friend or partner.
-Place of Serenity is based in the East Hampshire area of the UK.
-See here for our next Group 6-Week Course or alternatively, 1-1 Personalised Courses.
+Place of Serenity is based in the East Hampshire area of the UK and I also offer online Courses.
+See here for details of the Group 6-Week Course or alternatively, 1-1 Personalised Courses.

 Another resource to learn more about mindfulness is the website: www.mindful.org